 The Founding Families

 In 1856, there were only eight families scattered along the lower Indian River.
-John Houston (pronounced “Howston”) and his family were the first settlers in this area; he named it Arlington.
+John Houston and his family were the first settlers in this area; he named it Arlington.
 Later, in 1870, when the local residents requested a post office, Mr. W.H.
 Gleason named the area “Eau Gallie” (Indian and French words meaning “Rocky Water”), possibly because of all the coquina rocks visible in the clear Indian River Lagoon at the time.

 In 1883, Alexander and Henry Hodgson, two bachelor brothers, visited Eau Gallie.
-When they later returned to Montreal, Quebec, Canada, they spoke with so much enthusiasm about Eau Gallie that they persuaded their brother John Hodgson, age 34, and his family to also move here.
+When they later returned to Montreal, Canada, they spoke with so much enthusiasm about Eau Gallie that they persuaded their brother John Hodgson, age 34, and his family to move here.

-So, in 1884, the family left Montreal and moved south to Florida.
-With the three brothers were John’s wife Annabella, their two children, Annabella Florence and John Kingan, and their aunt Jane Kingan, age 65.
-After their move here, the Hodgsons had two more children: Elizabeth Isabelle (1889 – 1912) and Gordon (1891-1892).St.
-John’s first parish register shows three baptisms, seven confirmations, one marriage and eleven burials for the Hodgson family.
+St. John’s first parish register shows three baptisms, seven confirmations, one marriage and eleven burials for the Hodgson family.
 John’s wife Annabella died in 1892, not long after her baby son Gordon and her aunt Jane Kingan also died; the three stained glass windows behind the altar are dedicated to Annabella, Gordon and Jane.

-However, with those esteemed qualities, came also impatience.
 In 1890 a Sunday trip to church in Melbourne took all day.
 Hodgson counted 29 people in Eau Gallie township who wanted an Episcopal church and he began petitioning the Bishop.

 Charles Young, one of the 29, had married Mary J. Houston, granddaughter of the first settler.
-On April 6, 1897 she signed away her dower rights to a portion of land on Young St. to the “Protestant Episcopal Church of the Missionary Jurisdiction of Southern Florida” for the purpose of build-ing a church already named St. John’s.
+On April 6, 1897 she signed away her dower rights to a portion of land on Young St. to the “Protestant Episcopal Church of the Missionary Jurisdiction of Southern Florida” for the purpose of building a church already named St. John’s.

 The Church Structure: 1897 – 1961